 Do you dream of strolling through New York’s Central Park?

-Well, why not enjoy a wander through its inspiration Birkenhead Park.
-Frederick Law Olmsted, an American landscape architect, was so impressed with Birkenhead Park, which he called “a model town”, that he and Calvert Voux entered and won a competition to design Central Park based on the park.
-With the romantic Swiss Bridge, a beautiful country landscape and a superb glass pavilion with a café, there’s no better place to enjoy the spring or summer sun.
+Well, why not enjoy a wander through its inspiration – Birkenhead Park.
+Yep, that’s right!
+Frederick Law Olmsted, an American landscape architect, was so impressed with Birkenhead Park – which he called “a model town” – that he and Calvert Voux entered and won a competition to design Central Park based on the park.
+With the romantic Swiss Bridge, a beautiful country landscape and a superb glass pavilion with a café, there’s no better place to enjoy the Spring or Summer sun.

 19. Dance at Africa Oye

-Clear your diary for the 16th and 17th June because Africa Oye will once again return to Sefton Park.
+Clear your diary because the amazing free festival that is Africa Oye will once again be returning to Sefton Park.
 Seriously, this is one festival you won’t want to miss, as it is the UK’s largest free celebration of African music and culture.

-Entry is free for everyone, and on top of great music, you can head to the street food traders to buy and try various dishes from across the globe.
+Entry is absolutely free for everyone.
+Plus, in addition to of great music, you can head to the street food traders to buy and try various dishes from across the globe.

 20. View Exhibitions at Tate Liverpool